armanossiloko/xsl-transformer/README.md

 ## Contributing

 Got suggestions, found a bug or would like to contribute?
 If so, feel free to create issues or pull requests.
+Please do make sure to try to write clear and concise commit messages.

+## Support
+If you find this project helpful, you can support me on [PayPal.me](https://paypal.me/armanossiloko).

 ## License